 I could go on and on about the importance of quizzes, tests or other means of assessment (such as assignments), in any form of education.

-Now, LearnDash provides a good Quiz Module, it’s a few steps away from being GREAT.
+Now, the LearnDash Quiz Module is good.
+However, it’s a few steps away from being GREAT.

 The list of quizzing features provided by LearnDash includes multiple quiz question types, a quiz timer feature, an option to block student progress based on quiz results and more.
 But I’d say, there are a few key features which instructors are missing.

-Here’s a list of 5 feature ideas to improve quizzing in your LearnDash e-Learning system:
+Here’s a list of 5 feature ideas to improve quizzing in your LearnDash Quizzing system:

 Similar to course content creation tools, quiz question types are key to great instructional design.

-LearnDash is on par with Schoology when it comes to quiz question types by providing a total of 7 types of questions:
+LearnDash is on par with the top LMSs when it comes to quiz question types by providing a total of 8 types of questions: